 Apple was originally planning to use Intel chips in its 2020 5G iPhones, but Intel is out of the smartphone chip business and Apple has no choice but to use Qualcomm's modem chips.

 Qualcomm has already released one 5G chip, the X50, and is working on a second, the X55.
-Qualcomm's X55 chip will be available later in 2019, and could be the modem chip Apple will use in its 2020 iPhones.
+Qualcomm's X55 chip became available in 2019 and it's likely the chip that Apple is going to use in its 2020 iPhone lineup.

 The X55 offers 7Gb/s peak download speeds and 3Gb/s upload speeds, though these numbers are theoretical maximums and actual speeds will depend on carrier network.
 This chip is Qualcomm's first 5G chip that supports all major frequency bands, operation modes, and network deployments.

 The X55 is also more power efficient than Qualcomm's X50 chip, which means it will draw less energy and will have less of an impact on battery life when connected to a 5G network.

 Apple is rumored to be planning to introduce three iPhones in 2020, with three display sizes: 5.4 inches, 6.1 inches, and 6.7 inches.
 Rumors suggest all three could use OLED displays, and current information also indicates all of the iPhones coming in 2020 will be equipped with 5G chips to take advantage of 5G networks.